Ilimien/niezawodnosc/README.md

-# niezawodnosc
-pomiar niezawodności urządzeń elektrycznych
+# Reliability Indicators of Electrical Appliances